 - Ostreid herpesvirus 1 µvar (OsHV-1µVar)

-Before obtaining the disease free status or the status of under a surveillance programme for compartments or zones comprising less than 75% of their territory, Member States shall submit a declaration to the Standing Committee on the Food Chain and Animal Health (SCoPAFF).
+Before obtaining the disease free status or the status of under a surveillance programme for compartments or zones comprising less than 75% of their territory, Member States shall submit a declaration to the Standing Committee on Plants, Animals, Food and Feed (SCoPAFF).
 Declarations in fully compliance with EU requirements shall take effect 60 days after the date of publication.
 Within the 60-day period, the Commission or Member States may seek clarification or additional information in relation to the supporting evidence provided by the Member State making the provisional declaration and follow other elements of the procedure provided for in Article 83 of Commission Delegated Regulation (EU) 2020/689.